Chicken Fried Steak is made with a seasoned buttermilk crust topped with an easy, perfect milk gravy ready in less than 45 minutes!

 Chicken Fried Steak is the fifth most popular order in diners for breakfast (pancakes are the most popular) and now you’re going to make them at home to save a ton of money.

 WHAT KIND OF MEAT DO YOU USE TO MAKE CHICKEN FRIED STEAK:

 The classic cut of beef in chicken fried steak is cube steak.
 The cube steak is pounded thin to tenderize the beef because the cut is tougher than most steaks.

 The idea behind the use of the cube steak is that people making chicken fried steak used less expensive cuts of beef.

-You can of course use a more classic steak cut of beef, I’ve even used ribeyes over the holidays when I buy a standing rib roast for my favorite Prime Rib (you would too, around Christmas the rib roasts are 5.99 a pound which is about what you’d pay for cube steak).
+You can of course use a more classic steak cut of beef, or even ribeyes over the holidays if you buy a standing rib roast for Prime Rib (around Christmas the rib roasts are 5.99 a pound which is about what you’d pay for cube steak).

 Using the leftover fat from the cooking of the steak you just have to mix with flour, salt, pepper and garlic powder before adding in the milk slowly.

 The trick to making a great gravy is taking the time to whisk in the milk to the hot oil slowly.
 Add it in in the slowest stream you can while continuing to whisk the mixture.
-Don’t add too much milk at once you want to maintain the mixture without breaking it.
+Don’t add too much milk at once so you can maintain the mixture without breaking it.

-We use garlic powder in the recipe because I like a creamy gravy without bits of garlic to bite into, but with all the garlic flavor.
-You can also add in onion powder if you’d like (1/2 teaspoon) but the recipe doesn’t need it.
+Garlic powder is used in the recipe so that it is a creamy gravy without bits of garlic to bite into, but with all the garlic flavor.
+You can also add in onion powder if you’d like (½ teaspoon) but the recipe doesn’t need it.

 Chicken Fried Steak is pan-fried in a heavy skillet (cast iron would be great) on medium-high heat rather than making it deep-fried as it is done in most diners.